 Quercetin constitutes the major bioflavonoid in the human diet.
-Its antioxidant activity is due to the reactivity of its phenolic group, which reacts with free radicals to form the more stable phenoxy radicals (1).
-Quercetin is thought to have anti-inflammatory and anti-allergy properties.
-The proposed mechanism of action is inhibition of lipoxygenase and cyclooxygenase resulting in reduced production of inflammatory mediators (e.g., leukotrienes and histamine).
-Quercetin appears to inhibit cyclooxygenase to a greater degree than lipoxygenase.
-It also has been shown to have membrane-stabilizing capabilities and to inhibit aldose reductase and low-density lipoprotein oxidation (8).
-Significant antiviral activity has been shown in vitro and in vivo.
-Proposed anti-cancer mechanisms of action include down-regulation of mutant p53 proteins; G1 phase arrest (1); tyrosine kinase inhibition (10); estrogen receptor binding; inhibition of heat shock proteins; and RAS protein expression inhibition (1).
-Presently, considerable in vitro data support the concept of quercetin as an anti-cancer compound.
+Its antioxidant effects are due its phenolic group, which reacts with free radicals to form the more stable phenoxy radicals (1).
+Quercetin also exerts anti-inflammatory (13) and chemopreventive (15) properties.
+It also has been shown to have membrane-stabilizing capabilities and inhibits aldose reductase and low-density lipoprotein oxidation (8).
+The anti-cancer effects of quercetin are via down regulation of mutant p53 proteins; G1 phase arrest (1); tyrosine kinase inhibition (10); and down regulation of cell survival, proliferative and anti-apoptotic proteins (15).
+Preclinical data support the concept of quercetin as an anti-cancer compound (15).
 However, clinical studies that support these uses are few and the results are mixed (7) (9).

 Following oral administration, quercetin glycosides are absorbed from the gut.
 These glycosides may then undergo hydrolysis in the enterocyte via b-glucosidases before draining into the portal vein.
 Absorption rate from dietary sources is influenced by the position and chemical nature of the glycoside in combination with the various compounds in the food matrix (1).

 Previous pharmacokinetic studies using intravenous administration suggest that quercetin is quickly eliminated in humans, with an approximate elimination half-life of less than two hours.
-Several studies report that quercetin is present in urine as conjugates of glucuronic acid and sulfate groups (2).
+Several studies report that quercetin is present in urine as a conjugate of glucuronic acid and sulfate groups (2).

 Papain and Bromelain: May assist the absorption of Quercetin in the intestine (6).

-Quinolone antibiotic: Quercetin may compete for DNA gyrase binding sites on bacteria (5).
+Quinolone antibiotic: Quercetin may compete for DNA gyrase binding sites in bacteria (5).